 - 2 pie crusts - store-bought or homemade (see note)

-- 1 tbsp all-purpose flour – for dusting
+- 1 tablespoon all-purpose flour - for dusting

-- 1 large egg – beaten with 1 tsp water
+- 1 large egg - beaten with 1 teaspoon water

 - Preheat the oven to 350°F and line a large baking sheet with parchment paper or a silicone baking liner.

 - Microwave frozen sweet potatoes (in steamable bag) according to package directions, or until very soft.